And as usual, half my brain tied behind my back just to make it fair.

 Let them be.

-Anyway, now I get your point.
+Anyway, now I get your point entirely.

 Everything is for show now.

-Everything's buzz and PR and image, very little substance, really.
+Everything's buzz and PR and image.

-It's not just the economist, the UK Daily Mail headline Cosseted children growing up unable to cope with failure.
+It's not just The Economist, the UK Daily Mail, headline, cosseted children growing up unable to cope with failure.